DavidHala123/Aruco_ros_locator/aruco_ros_locator/README.md

 ## ----IMPLEMENTING LOCATOR NODE WITH LOCALIZATION SYSTEMS IN USE----
-+ If your implementation already uses localization system which broadcasts to /tf and you dont want to broadcast this transform just yet.
-You can disable this functionality in launch file with "broadcast_tf".
++ If your implementation already uses localization system which broadcasts to /tf and you dont want to broadcast this nodes transform just yet, you can disable this functionality in launch file through variable "broadcast_tf".
-+ If "broadcast_tf" is disabled and your other localization system already populates tf tree with frames you want to locate with this node, set the "create_frame_if_collide" in your launch file to true.
-It creates copy of colliding frame or frames if you are using both camera and child frame.
++ If "broadcast_tf" is disabled and frames that are supposed to be located by this node are already created and located by your other node, set "create_frame_if_collide" to true.

 ## ----RQT_GRAPH----